 6. After 10s wait from Step 3, the SS shall check the SS-RSRP reported values in the periodic MeasurementReport for the following requirements:

 - R1: The SS-RSRP value of Cell 2 reported by the UE is compared to the expected SS-RSRP for Cell 2.
-If the value is outside the limits in Table 5.7.1.1.5-3 or the UE fails to report the measurement value for Cell 2, the number of failed iterations for R1 is increased by one.
+If the value is outside the limits in Table 5.7.1.1.5-3 and Table 5.7.1.1.5-3a or the UE fails to report the measurement value for Cell 2, the number of failed iterations for R1 is increased by one.
 Otherwise, the number of passed iterations for R1 is increased by one.

 - R2: The SS-RSRP value of Cell 3 reported by the UE is compared to the expected SS-RSRP for Cell 3.
-If the value is outside the limits in Table 5.7.1.1.5-3 or the UE fails to report the measurement value for Cell 3, the number of failed iterations for R2 is increased by one.
+If the value is outside the limits in Table 5.7.1.1.5-3 and Table 5.7.1.1.5-3a or the UE fails to report the measurement value for Cell 3, the number of failed iterations for R2 is increased by one.
 Otherwise, the number of passed iterations for R2 is increased by one.